-SUMMARY OF THE BOOK IN THE AUTHOR’S WORDS:
+THE BACKSTORY OF THE BOOK, IN THE AUTHOR’S WORDS

 Despite his bad start, August was a happy child.
 I don’t know how to account for this happiness except to attribute it to the indomitable exuberance of youth.
 August was a jolly little fellow, the most cheerful person you can imagine, a munchkin delightful to be with.
 My wife Ilene and I named him August, which means “esteemed” or “venerable.”

 When I was younger, I believed that love was an indulgence for weak-minded people, and I was a confirmed atheist, only believing in reality as it was.
 August turned out to be my spirit guide, for he showed me a separate reality.

 In the immediate aftermath of his birth, I didn’t know that he would play this role in my life.
 At that time, my wife Ilene and I encountered a wall of silence at UCSF, the hospital where he was born.
 No one would tell us what had gone wrong at his birth.
 Everything that we know today in 2020 about his delivery was not apparent to us the year he came into our lives.
 It took us sixteen years to piece together the story of what happened in the delivery suite.
 The full picture of his birth came to us two years after his death.

 His life was short on account of the dysfunctional health care system.
 Health care in the United States presents us with a picture that is both utopian and dystopian.
 August’s care fell entirely on the dystopian side: his mismanaged birth and an inappropriate treatment with a futuristic device from Medtronic led to his death in 2013.
 I will speak about these events in greater detail below.